clrng: A tool set for parallel random numbergeneration on GPUs in R: An application of uniform RNG: Fisher's simulation

-The 2-way contingency table in Table \ref{tab:monthdata} comes from the 2018 Natality public use data from the Centers for Disease Control and Prevention’s National Center for Health Statistics \citep{National2018}.
-The 2018 natality data file may be downloaded at \url{https://www.cdc.gov/nchs/data_access/VitalStatsOnline.htm}.
-Table \ref{tab:month} is a $12 \times 12$ table that shows frequencies for congenital anomalies of the newborn by birth month in 2018 within the United States.
+The 2-way contingency table in Table \ref{tab:monthdata} comes from the 2018 Natality public use data provided by the Centers for Disease Control and Prevention’s National Center for Health Statistics \citep{National2018}.
+The 2018 natality data file can be downloaded at \url{https://www.cdc.gov/nchs/data_access/VitalStatsOnline.htm}.
+Table \ref{tab:month} is a $12 \times 12$ table displaying frequencies for congenital anomalies of the newborn by birth month in 2018 within the United States.
 The column variables of these two tables represent the twelve categories of congenital anomalies of the newborn: 1) Anencephaly; 2) Meningomyelocele/Spina bifida; 3) Cyanotic congenital heart disease; 4) Congenital diaphragmatic hernia; 5) Omphalocele; 6) Gastrochisis; 7) Limb reduction defect; 8) Cleft lip with or without cleft palate; 9) Cleft palate alone; 10) Down syndrome; 11) Suspected chromosomal disorder; and 12) Hypospadias.